-How To Know If Your Health Plan Will Cover Your Medical Expenses Out of State
+Does Your Plan Cover Medical Expenses Out of State?

-In many cases, a health insurance restricts you to a network of healthcare providers.
-Understanding the terms of your health insurance policy will help you know if your plan includes providers out of state or not.
-To find out, call your plan administrator and ask.
-Figuring these things out on your own could be tricky and you do not want to end up not being covered for a health insurance claim.
-The network providers in a health insurance plan vary depending on what kind of health insurance plan you have.
+In many cases, health insurance restricts you to a network of healthcare providers.
+Learning the terms of your health insurance policy will tell you whether your plan includes providers out of state or not.
+Figuring that out on your own could be tricky.
+You do not want to end up getting denied for a health insurance claim.
+The first step is to call your insurer and ask.

 What Is a Health Insurance Network Provider?